The Ring of the Nibelung

 In his ignorance of the ring’s tragic heritage, he also begins to repeat Wotan’s mistakes: betraying love, snatching the ring from Brunnhilde by force, and trusting in his own power, not fearing the ring’s curse (Act 3) His naive recklessness enabled him to overcome obstacles such as Fafner and the circle of fire protecting Brunnhilde, which would have blocked anyone who knew fear.
 However, these heroic qualities sow the seeds of his destruction as well, making him unprepared for the treachery of Hagen.
 Natural innocence too easily succumbs to superior cunning and deceit (Kitcher 189, 201).

-We first learn of Hagen’s true identity as Alberich’s son at the end of the scene (270), although the curse theme which plays when he meets Siegfried gives us a hint (262).
+We first learn of Hagen’s true identity as Alberich’s son at the end of the scene (270), although the curse theme which plays when he greets Siegfried gives us a hint (262).
+In Valkyrie Act 2, Wotan spoke of Alberich bribing a woman with gold to bear a son.
+The Nibelung forswore love but not the act of sex.
+At the beginning of Act 2, when Alberich mentions Hagen’s mother, he fittingly sings the loveness theme.

 Waltraute visits her sister with desperate news about their father.
 She tells Brunnhilde that Wotan no longer collects warriors to fight off the final battle.
 When Waltraute repeats Wotan’s words, “If the ring returns to the Rhinedaughters, from its curse both gods and world will be released,” she is hopeful, failing to see the double meaning (275).

 Brunnhilde defiantly sings, “I shall never relinquish love, though Valhalla’s glittering pomp should crumble into dust” (SS), at which point we hear the Renunciation of Love theme, which seems odd considering her declaration of love, unless we understand the motif more appropriately as the “love-curse” which Alberich first stated (discussed in Valkyrie notes).
 Refusing to surrender the ring despite what happens to the gods, Brunnhilde has now fallen under the ring’s curse of possessiveness.
 Note similar sentiments at the end of Siegfried where the two lovers laugh at the death of the gods: “Gods may sink to eternal night!
 Twilight and darkness seize all the clan!”
 (243).
-Selfish love becomes a destructive power, “love a fundamentally devastating force” (Wagner, in SS 370).
+Selfish love becomes a destructive power; in his writings Wagner described “love [as] a fundamentally devastating force” (SS 370).

-When Siegfried suddenly appears in the guise of Gunther, Brunnhilde is alarmed.
+When Siegfried suddenly appears on the mountain in the guise of Gunther, Brunnhilde is alarmed.
 Another mortal has passed through the flames — how can that be?
-Siegfried’s brutal stealing of the ring from her hand reminds us of Wotan’s treatment of Alberich.
+Siegfried’s brutal stealing of the ring from her hand reminds us of Wotan’s treatment of Alberich in Rhinegold.
 Failing to protect her from Gunther/Siegfried, the ring has no power over one who does not fear it (279).
 Siegfried promises to separate himself from her during the night with his sword, which becomes a later point of debate between them.

 Alberich visits Hagen in a dream; Hagen is not happy to be his son (282).
 Alberich says the curse has no power over Siegfried, as long as he is ignorant of its power (283) — at least by this point in the story, but see further discussion below.